 When clients are in their rational, critical thinking adult minds they’re able to clearly see the NPD, BPD or HPD partner or ex for who and what they are.
 In other words, highly destructive to themselves and others and unlikely to change.
 They understand that a healthy relationship with the NPD, BPD or HPD isn’t possible.
 And that continuing to try fix, save or rescue the ClusterB partner or ex only creates more pain and damage to themselves and their kids.

 In many cases, reason, logic and a firm grasp on objective reality alone are insufficient to effect healthy changes.
-Especially when a client’s experienced childhood abuse and trauma.
+Especially when a client has experienced childhood abuse and trauma.
 Healing from abuse, involves working with the younger irrational and hurting child parts of oneself.
 In other words, the age or ages were you when a similarly dysfunctional abusive parent created your core wounds or traumas.

 Do the work or keep repeating the pattern.